LevinJ/smart_pointers/README.md

 }
 ```
-3. move the temporary ChatBot instance to the root node, with above line `*_chatBot = std::move(chatbot);`
+3. Move the temporary ChatBot instance to the root node, with above line `*_chatBot = std::move(chatbot);`
 This outputs ChatBot Move Assignment Operator

 4. The temporary Chatbot instance deallocate
 This outputs `ChatBot Destructor`

 5. the local stack Chatbot instance deallocate

 This outputs `ChatBot Destructor`